Team - Pervaiz Alam & Achala Sharma

 In her early years at the BBC, Achala Sharma established herself as a successful broadcaster of news and current affairs.
 As a producer and presenter, she won a major international award ABU for her radio programme ‘Rajiv Assassinated’.

 In her role as the head of the Service, she managed a team of about 40 producers and correspondents spread all over the South Asia region and in London.
-She was honored for her contribution in Hindi broadcasting by the government of India at the 7th World Hindi Conference held in Surinam.
+She was honoured for her contribution in Hindi broadcasting by the government of India at the 7th World Hindi Conference held in Surinam.
 Based in London, Achala has also been the Secretary of the Indian Journalists’ Association in the UK and Europe.